andrea-farioli/strong_password_generator/README.md

-## What

-Strong Password Generator is a fast and simple web application to generate secure passwords on client-side.
+# Strong Password Generator

+A fast and simple web application for generating strong and secure passwords directly in your browser.

+## Features

+* **Secure Password Generation:** Creates robust passwords using a client-side algorithm.
+* **Fast and Simple:** Offers a quick and intuitive way to generate passwords.
+* **Client-Side Operation:** Ensures your generated passwords remain private as the process happens entirely within your browser.

-## How
+## How It Works

-The algorithm to create passwords is built on the Javascript language in the password_generator.js file.
+The core logic for generating strong passwords resides in the `password_generator.js` file, built entirely with JavaScript.
+This script employs an algorithm to create random and secure password combinations.

-## Why
+## Why This Project Exists

-This project is merely for didactical purposes.
+This project was developed purely for **didactical purposes**, serving as a practical exercise in:

+* Implementing password generation algorithms in JavaScript.
+* Understanding client-side web application development.
+* Creating a simple yet useful tool for demonstrating JavaScript functionality.